English

 Spelling Shed's approach to spelling involves the relationship between sounds and written symbols as well as using morphology to help spell through meaning.

 Based on phonics, morphology and etymology, it includes main teaching inputs, which are then followed up with additional activities that can be carried out throughout the week in order to consolidate the learning further.
+Spellings are also set on the online games for the children to practise at home.
+It is essential that children practise regularly to ensure the spelling rules or patterns are remembered.

 The carefully selected word lists and engaging activities provide opportunities to incorporate phonics and meaning to strengthen spelling skills and build vocabulary acquisition.

-Attached in an overview of the spelling taught in each year group.
+Below in an overview of the spelling taught in each year group.

-Supporting Children With Their Spelling
+Supporting Children With Their Spelling At Home

 Handwriting

-At Reedings, we teach children to writing in a joined, fluent script.
+At Reedings, we teach children to write in a joined, fluent script.
 By the end of Year 3, the majority of children are writing in a fluent joined style.
 In Year 3 and 4, children use pencils for their writing.
 In Year 5, they practice using pen, and in Year 6 the majority of children should be writing in pen consistently.
 The national expectation is that all children leave primary school being able to maintain legibility in joined handwriting when writing at speed.

 Grammar